apify/crawlee/README.md

             { url: 'http://www.wikipedia.com/' },
         ],
     });

-    // Initialize the RequestList before its usage. await requestList.initialize();
+    await requestList.initialize();

     // Create an instance of the BasicCrawler class - the simplest crawler
     // that enables users to implement the crawling logic themselves. const crawler = new Apify.BasicCrawler({

-        // The crawler will be fed URLs from our list. requestList,
+        // Let the crawler fetch URLs from our list. requestList,

-        // The handleRequestFunction contains actions to be performed for each URL.
+        // The handleRequestFunction option defines a function with actions to be performed for each URL.
+        // As parameter, it accepts an object with the 'request' option, which is an instance of the Request
+        // class with information such as URL and HTTP method, as supplied by the RequestList.
         handleRequestFunction: async ({ request }) => {
-            // 'request' is an instance of the Request class and it contains information
-            // such as URL and HTTP method, as supplied by the RequestList. console.log(`Processing ${request.url}...`);
+            console.log(`Processing ${request.url}...`);

             // Simply fetch the HTML of the page and store it to the default dataset.
+In local
-            // In local configuration, the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData({
+            // configuration, the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData({
                 url: request.url,
                 html: await requestPromise(request.url),